What's happening in week 37 of your pregnancy

 At birth, your baby’s head is the same size as their hips, abdomen and shoulders and will change shape through the first few weeks after the birth.

-They will now also be in the ‘engaged’ position, head down, and ready to go.
+They will now also be in the ‘engaged’ position, head down, and over the last weeks move further into your pelvis.
 If they are born this week, they might still have a little lanugo hair on their bodies, or patches of vernix, the waxy white substance that has protected them in the womb.

 Your baby’s immune system is continuing to develop this week and after birth your breast milk will continue to supply them with the necessary antibodies to stay healthy.